One-woman shows get a lot of flak; with the Edinburgh Fringe Festival 2015 around the corner, Megan Stodel argues that they are written off unfairly

 With the Edinburgh Fringe Festival on the verge of getting going this year, there will be hundreds of women preparing to appear day after day in shows they have carefully crafted.
 While often exhilarating, it can be tough being a performer in such a crowded marketplace of art; potential audience members have a banquet to choose from and have little option but to make snap judgements, writing off shows as easily as they crumple the flier they have just had thrust upon them.
 If you’ll be at EdFringe this year (or any other year or fringe theatre festival!), I urge you to take a chance on a few random one-woman shows – they might be better than you expect.

 The image shows Vicky Araico Casas in Juana in a Million.
 She is leaning forward as she speaks, holding one hand in front of her as she gestures.
-The background is entirely dark or black.
+The background is entirely dark or black, surrounded by a white border.